top of page

 Are sessions confidential?

 Yes.
-There are specific instances where confidentiality cannot be maintained, this includes reporting child and/or domestic abuse, significant harm to yourself and formal legal requests.
+There are however specific instances where confidentiality cannot be maintained, this includes reporting child and/or domestic abuse, significant harm to yourself and formal legal requests.
+I will always discuss any contact made with outside agencies with you.

-Do you need to tell my GP and/or employer that I am working with you?
+Do you need to inform my GP and/or employer that I am working with you?

 No, this is not routine practice.
-If you feel that there is a valid or helpful reason for me to make contact with your GP and/or employer, I would do so with your consent and prior knowledge of any contact.
-I maintain confidentiality at all times, unless there is sufficient risk to yourself or to others which would mean breaking confidentiality in order to keep yourself and or others safe.
+If you feel that there is a valid or helpful reason for me to make contact with your GP and/or employer, I can do so with your consent and prior knowledge of any contact.

 How is my personal data used and stored?